-We have coined a new slogan for the process of designing reliable systems in this way: Mostly types - just a little theorem proving.
+We have coined a new slogan for the process of designing reliable systems: Mostly types - just a little theorem proving.
 We argue that many properties that can be modeled in a theorem prover or logical framework, can also be modelled more straightforwardly in a programming language whose type system has been strengthened in just a few simple ways.
 This allows properties of systems to be modelled in a more light-weight manner, yet still be completely formal.
-Generalizing the notion of algebraic datatypes, adding type checking for rank-N polymorphism, extensible kinds, and staging support makes this light-weight formality possible.
+Adding rank-N polymorphism, equality qualified types, extensible kinds, and staging support makes this light-weight formality possible.
 Programmers already familiar with the use of a theorem prover or logical framework will find that many of the powerful ideas behind these tools have been moved to a practical programming language and have become more widely applicable.
 Thus, we can save the power and frustration of using a theorem prover for when we really need it.